webforj/webforj-documentation/docs/addons/table/table_rendering.md

 # Rich Content and Client-Side Rendering

-Tables in DWCj are also configurable using the following tools to display rich content within cells.
+Tables in webforj are also configurable using the following tools to display rich content within cells.
 This includes interactive components or formatted data within the table cells.

 These elements are rendered client-side, meaning the process of generating and displaying rich content is done directly in the browser, using JavaScript only when needed, increasing performance of applications using the `Table`.